PlanterApp/planter_blog/content/posts/erin-spring-journal/index.md

 ![Three seed starting racks with grow lights and young seedlings and a grow light placed on buckets over tomato transplants.](https://ucarecdn.com/3307a262-acc4-4539-9240-1d7437171c60/Seedlings-growing.jpg "The peppers are still struggling but the tomatoes are crawling out of their trays!")

 Around this time the garden outside was starting to take off as the cooler spring temps continued on, save the one hot week.
 During the mini heatwave, I'd fretted and fussed over the peas, the spinach, and especially the carrots.
 I was still getting familiar with the sandy loam soil and how often it needed watering, especially with a drying wind coming off the lake nearby.
-After that week we had a week of glorious, continuous, gentle rain which, although it put a damper on planting, provided relief from watering.
+After that we had nearly a week of glorious, continuous, gentle rain which, although it put a damper on planting, provided relief from watering.
 The watering efforts were not in vain though as the carrots finally germinated (hooray!), the spinach poked through, and the peas tripled in size.

 We've finally reached a point in the season where it feels like the garden is coming together.
-More and more of the field is turning into usable growing space, the previously planted crops are starting to flourish, and the overall picture is becoming less of a blurry vision and more of a reality.
-There will certainly be more challenges to come- I'm not-so-eagerly waiting to see what kind of pest and disease pressure we have here- but we'll just keep planting, just keep watering, and just keep swimming (OK maybe not that last one...although there is a beach nearby!)
+More and more of the field has been turned into usable growing space, the previously planted crops are starting to flourish, and the overall picture is becoming less of a blurry vision and more of a reality.
+There will certainly be more challenges to come- I'm not-so-eagerly waiting to see what kind of pest and disease pressure we have- but no matter what happens we'll just keep planting, just keep watering, and just keep weeding!